Emerging & Specific Regulation

 Navigating Dual Regimes

-For businesses operating in both the UK and EU, understanding and complying with two slightly divergent sets of regulations is challenging.
+For businesses operating in both the UK and EU, navigating slightly distinct regulatory approaches.

 2